greiginsydney/Convert-RibbonSbcConfigToWord.ps1/README.md

 ## Features

-- Decodes gateway versions up to 8.1.0 & SWe Lite.
+- Decodes SweLite, 1k & 2k gateway versions up to 9.0.1.

 - Converts and saves the config to a new Word document, and optionally makes a PDF of it too.